Two-day workshop successfully held with 5G-Forum in Korea

 The 5G Alliance for Connected Industries and Automation (5G-ACIA) enjoyed significant growth and internationalisation in 2018, including closer cooperation with Asian companies and associations.
-2019 will see the alliance expand and accelerate its activities in this region and worldwide.
+In 2019 the alliance expanded and accelerated its activities in this region and worldwide.

 On 14 and 15 March 2019, 5G-ACIA joined forces with the 5G Forum Korea to hold a workshop in Seoul, Korea, to raise awareness of 5G-ACIA.
 It was also an opportunity to invite relevant local organisations from information and communication technology (ICT) and operational technology (OT) to join the alliance.